christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 ### Creating a Dockerfile
 To create a Docker image, we must start by creating a Dockerfile in the `client` folder.

+*You can run the commands below in the terminal below by clicking on them.*

 *enter the client folder*
 `cd my-application/client/`{{execute}}

 *create the Dockerfile*
 `touch Dockerfile`{{execute}}

-Navigate to your newly created Dockerfile (in the `client` folder) in the editor to the top left and copy the following to the file:
+Navigate to your newly created Dockerfile (in the `client` folder) in the editor to the top right and copy the following to the file:

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 FROM node:12